 Run the command with the primary group set to group instead of the primary group specified by the target user's password database entry.
-The group may be either a group name or a numeric group ID (GID) prefixed with the '#' character (e.g. #0 for GID 0).
+The group may be either a group name or a numeric group ID (GID) prefixed with the '#' character (e.g., #0 for GID 0).
 When running a command as a GID, many shells require that the '#' be escaped with a backslash ('\').
 If no -u option is specified, the command will be run as the invoking user.
 In either case, the primary group will be set to group.
+The sudoers policy permits any of the target user's groups to be specified via the -g option as long as the -P option is not in use.